A new insight into the consistency of smoothed particle hydrodynamics: SPH errors in -dimensional space

 \subsection{Error Bounds}

-Error bounds for the full SPH approximation in $n$-dimensional space can be determined under the uniform norm (11) in terms of the sum of the difference between the kernel approximation of a function and its exact value, ${\cal{E}}_{K}^{(n)}$, given by the first summation on the right side of Eq.
-(36), and the difference between the kernel and the particle approximations, ${\cal{E}}_{KS}^{(n)}$, represented by the second summation on the right side of Eq.
-(36).
+Error bounds for the SPH interpolation in $n$-dimensional space can be determined under the uniform norm (10) in terms of the sum of the difference between the kernel approximation of a function and its exact value, ${\cal{E}}_{K}^{(n)}$, given by the first summation in Eq.
+(36), and the difference between the kernel and the particle approximations, ${\cal{E}}_{KS}^{(n)}$, represented by the second summation.